← Our Work

 VectorDB.
 We embed each of these descriptions using OpenAI embeddings (text-embedding-3-large) to create a search index for semantic search.

 Linter.
 We use an AI linter to highlight relevant clusters of neurons.
 First, we prompt GPT-4o mini to simplify and condense the descriptions of the neurons.
 Then, we use OpenAI embeddings (text-embedding-3-large) to embed the neurons, and cluster these embeddings using Hierarchical Clustering with average linkage according to cosine similarity, using a threshold of 0.6.
 We finally prompt GPT-4o mini with a list of condensed neuron descriptions in a given cluster to generate (1) a concise description and (2) a score from 1 to 7 of how semantically similar the neurons in the cluster are, where 1 is the most similar.
-For presentation in the interface, we only include clusters with >=3>= 3 neutrons and <=3<= 3 similarity.
+For presentation in the interface, we only include clusters with >=3>= 3 neurons and <=3<= 3 similarity.

 Steering.
 We steer neurons by clamping their activations to a specified value.
 Specifically, if we are steering a set SS of neurons at tokens TT with steering strength λ\lambda, then at each token tTt \in T, during the forward pass for that token we set the neuron’s value to λ\lambda times its 10510^{-5} quantile activation (measured across the training set from our descriptions pipeline); this update propagates to the residual stream at that layer, which in turn propagates to later layers and attention heads that depend on the residual stream state.
 We do this simultaneously for all neurons sSs \in S. Since neurons can have both positive and negative polarities, when we clamp a neuron we only do so when it has the same polarity as specified in the steering set.